ploomber/ploomber/doc/get-started/basic-concepts.rst

 2. Python/R scripts/notebooks
 3. SQL scripts

-You can develop pipelines where all tasks are only functions, scripts, noteboks, SQL scripts, or any combination of them.
+You can develop pipelines where all tasks are functions, scripts, noteboks, SQL scripts, or any combination of them.
 They all have the same interface but details vary.
 We describe the nuances in upcoming sections.